sejalv/stock-similarity/README.md

    - Versioning (Source code & Data), eg. DVC
    - Data Quality checks, eg. Great Expectations
    - Logging & Monitoring, eg. CloudWatch (AWS), Graphana, Prometheus, ELK
-   - Deployment Pipelines & Infra: IaC (eg. Terraform), CI/CD (eg. GitHub workflows)
+   - Deployment, pipelines & Infra: IaC (eg. Terraform), CI/CD (eg. GitHub workflows), Containers (eg. Docker)

 4. How would you evaluate and improve the Similarity model?
    - Coverage: percent of items in the training data, the model is able to recommend on a test set).